-snaps episode 04: long island
+snaps episode 04: long island, new york

 My boss and I took a little field trip out to Long Island this past weekend, to do some research for work.
 Our client is involved in the wine industry, so naturally, our research consisted of visiting wineries and drinking a lot of wine.
 Prior to winning this client, I didn't know that New York had such an intense wine scene, but actually it's the third-largest wine-producing region in America, after California and Oregon, because of its rich agricultural history.
 I also now know more about the winemaking process than I ever expected to know.

 God, I love the French people for the invention of charcuterie.
 It's just...a plate of excellently-seasoned meat.
 Absolutely divine.